Paul S. Atkins

-Paul S. Atkins is an American businessman who has served as chair of the U.S. Securities and Exchange Commission (SEC) since April 2025.
-Atkins also previously served as a commissioner at the SEC from 2002 to 2008.
-Known for advocating reduced regulatory burdens and promoting financial innovation, Atkins has been a vocal supporter of free-market principles in regulatory policy.
+Paul Stewart Atkins is an American businessman and lawyer who is chair of the U.S. Securities and Exchange Commission (SEC) since April 2025.
+Atkins was a commissioner at the SEC from 2002 to 2008.
+He is known for advocating reduced regulatory burdens.
+Prior to his appointment, he worked as an advocate for the cryptocurrency industry.

 Early life and education

 Originally from Lillington, North Carolina, Atkins grew up in Tampa, Florida.
 He received his A.B. from Wofford College in 1980 and was a member of Phi Beta Kappa and Kappa Alpha Order.

-Atkins received his J.D. from Vanderbilt University School of Law in 1983 and was Senior Student Writing Editor of the Vanderbilt Law Review.

 Career

 Atkins began his career as a lawyer in New York City with Davis Polk & Wardwell, focusing on a wide range of corporate transactions for U.S. and foreign clients, including public and private securities offerings and mergers and acquisitions.
 He worked in the Paris office for two and a half years, and in 1988 was admitted to provide legal advice in France.

 Atkins was a commissioner of the U.S. Securities and Exchange Commission (SEC) from July 9, 2002 until his term's completion in August 2008.
 He served with chairmen Harvey Pitt, William H. Donaldson, and Christopher Cox.

 In 2009, Atkins founded Patomak Global Partners, a financial services firm specializing in regulatory compliance and whose clients would come to include Fidelity Investments, Goldman Sachs, and the US Chamber of Commerce.

 In December 2016, Atkins joined a business forum assembled by President-elect Trump to provide strategic and policy advice on economic issues.

 Atkins was co-chair of the Token Alliance, a cryptocurrency advocacy group for the Chamber of Digital Commerce.
 He also served on the advisory board of Securitize, Inc., a cryptocurrency firm.